RIKEN-RCCS/lens3/v1/doc/user-guide.md

 corresponds to a single MinIO instance.
 A user first creates a bucket pool, then registers buckets to the pool.

-## Bucket-Pool State
+## Bucket-Pool State (MinIO-state)

-A bucket-pool is a management unit of S3 buckets in Lens3 and it has a state reflecting the state of a MinIO instance.
+A bucket-pool is a management unit of S3 buckets in Lens3 and it has a state reflecting the state of a MinIO instance (MinIO-state).
 But, the state does not include the process status of an instance.

 Bucket-pool state is:
 * __None__ quickly moves to the __INITIAL__ state.